Anjuschenka/project-jacob/liascript-1.md

 - christmas stories

 ## Statistical overview
+A short look through all channels with available videos gave the following kinds of videos:
 | Channel name          | Total | Lectures | Experiments | Other |
 | --------------------- | ----- | -------- | ----------- | ----- |
 | Technische Chemie     | 20    | 20       | 0           | 0     |